-A \$value request for a property that is null results in a 204 No Content response.
+A raw value request for a property or operation result that is null results in a 204 No Content response.

-If the property is not available, for example due to permissions, the service responds with 404 Not Found.
+If the property or operation result is not available, for example due to permissions, the service responds with 404 NotFound.